INSEAD Master in Management (MIM) ranks #3 globally in its first Financial Times ranking

-FONTAINEBLEAU, France and SINGAPORE and SAN FRANCISCO, Sept.
+FONTAINEBLEAU, France, SINGAPORE and ABU DHABI, UAE, Sept.
 10, 2024 /PRNewswire/ -- INSEAD, the Business School for the World, has made a strong entry into the Financial Times Master in Management (MIM) Ranking, securing the #3 position globally out of 100 ranked institutions in 2024.

 This remarkable debut in the rankings underscores the strength of INSEAD MIM programme and the school's commitment to providing world-class education to aspiring young professionals.